hibersap/cuckoo-hibersap-example/README.md

 To start the Docker container run `docker-compose up`.

-For example REST calls see file `cuckoo.http`.
-When openend in IntelliJ IDEA, the HTTP calls can be executed from the editor.
+For example REST calls, see file `cuckoo.http`.
+When openend in IntelliJ IDEA, the HTTP calls can directly be executed from the editor.

 More info for the individual projects can be found here:
 - Hibersap: http://www.hibersap.org